-Every home contains numerous pipes that can burst or break, including sewage pipes and sinks’ pipes, which can be located in the basement, interior or exterior walls, underground or ceilings.
-Regardless of where the pipe is found, it’s crucial to fix broken pipes quickly to prevent water damage and mildew or mold growth.
+Every home contains numerous pipes that can burst or break, including sewage and sinks pipes located in the basement, interior or exterior walls, underground or ceilings.
+Regardless of where the pipe is found, it’s crucial to fix broken pipes quickly to prevent water damage, mildew, or mold growth.

 Broken or damaged pipes aren’t always obvious.
-Most pipes burst or leak without warning, and it can be days, weeks or even months before you notice the signs of a damaged pipe.
-However, once you do spot a leaking or broken pipe, it’s critical to act fast.
+Most pipes burst or leak without warning, and it can be days, weeks, or even months before you notice the signs of a damaged pipe.
+However, acting fast once you spot a leaking or broken pipe is critical.

 What Causes Broken Pipes?

-Down in Florida, it may be caused by a rainstorm that the roof just couldn’t support anymore.
-Up north in New York, the pipes may have frozen over and burst.
+Down in Florida, it may be caused by a rainstorm that the roof couldn’t support anymore.
+The pipes may have frozen over and burst up north in New York.
 Out in California, it is possible that an earthquake caused them to crack.
 Whatever the reason is, broken pipes are a huge problem.

-Changes in pressure over time can cause the pipes to break, leak, and subsequently damage your valuables.
+Changes in pressure over time can cause the pipes to break, leak, and damage your valuables.
 Your furniture, appliances, carpets, rugs, and even clothes can all be damaged in a broken pipe accident.
-Small leaks can go unnoticed for long periods of time, therefore causing more serious deterioration.
+Small leaks can go unnoticed for long periods, causing more serious deterioration.

-Broken pipes tend to be unexpected and can take homeowners by surprise, and yet the causes are often predictable.
+Broken pipes are batt unexpected and can surprise homeowners, yet the causes are often predictable.

 Broken pipes occur for many reasons, with some of the most likely causes being:

 - High water pressure